-It is a key recommendation to define the assessment period.
-The assessment period is the time period over which impacts resulting from the policy are assessed.
-The starting date and the duration of the assessment period may vary depending whether or not an ex-ante or ex-post assessment will be conducted.
+- 2 It is a key recommendation to define the assessment period.
+The assessment period is the time period - 3 over which impacts resulting from the policy are assessed.
+The starting date and the duration of the - 4 assessment period may vary depending whether or not an ex-ante or ex-post assessment will be - 5 conducted.

-Where possible, users should align the assessment period with other assessments being conducted using ICAT guidance.
-For example, where users are assessing the forest policy's sustainable development impacts using the ICAT Sustainable Development Guidance in addition to assessing GHG impacts, the assessment period should be the same for both the sustainable development and GHG impact assessments.
+- 6 Where possible, users should align the assessment period with other assessments being conducted - 7 using ICAT methodologies.
+For example, where users are assessing the forest policy's sustainable - 8 development impacts using the ICAT Sustainable Development Methodology in addition to assessing - 9 GHG impacts, the assessment period should be the same for both the sustainable development and - 10 GHG impact assessments.

-Ex-ante assessment
+11 Ex-ante assessment